-Aluminum is a misunderstood and controversial substance in the natural health community.
-Some claim it is safe while other sources report that even tiny amounts in baking powder can be harmful.
+Of all the toxic ingredients in personal care products, aluminum is a misunderstood and controversial substance.
+Some claim it is safe, while other sources report that baking powder can be harmful, even in tiny amounts.
 So what is the real story?

 Aluminum is a metal we are all familiar with and a common substance in our daily lives (aluminum foil is one of the most used kitchen items).
 We find it in household items, vaccines, medications, color pigments, paints, explosives, propellants, and fuel additives.
-Its oxides are used in household materials and products like ceramics, paper, light bulbs, glass, and heat resistant fibers.
+Household materials and products like ceramics, paper, light bulbs, glass, and heat-resistant fibers use oxides.

-In food, its compounds are used in anti-caking agents, coloring agents, emulsifiers, baking powder (but NOT baking soda), and sometimes soy-based infant formula.
-(3)
+In food, anti-caking agents, coloring agents, emulsifiers, baking powder (but NOT baking soda), and sometimes soy-based infant formula use its compounds.

-It is important to note that while it is naturally occurring, the body has no need for it (unlike vitamins, minerals and trace minerals).
-In animal studies, exposure is linked to “behavioral, neuropathological and neurochemical changes.”
+It is important to note that while it is naturally occurring, the body has no need for it (unlike vitamins, minerals, and trace minerals).
+On the flip side, it may have some negative side effects.
+Let’s dig deeper.

 In the Environment

-Because it is a very reactive element it is never found as a free metal in nature.
+Because it is a very reactive element, you won’t find it as a free metal in nature.
 Instead, it is always bound to other elements such as fluorine, silicon, and oxygen.
-These compounds are found in soils, rocks, clays, and minerals like sapphires, rubies, and turquoise!
-It can bind to particles in the air, dissolve in fresh water, and some plants can take it up via the soil.
-(1, 2, 7)
+For example, soils, rocks, clays, and minerals like sapphires, rubies, and turquoise bind aluminum with other elements.
+It can also bind to particles in the air, dissolve in freshwater, and some plants can take it up via the soil.

 Human activity increases the concentration of aluminum in our environment.
 Acid rain can mobilize it from the soil into water, and various industries release its compounds into our air.
-High environmental concentrations of aluminum can be caused by nearby mines or industries which process and produce aluminum metal, alloys and compounds.
+Nearby mines or industries which process and produce aluminum metal, alloys, and compounds can cause high environmental concentrations of aluminum.
 Coal power plants and incinerates can also release small amounts of aluminum into the environment.
-(3, 7)

 The average adult in the US ingests about 7-9 mg per day via their food.
-Whole foods like meat, vegetables and fruits may naturally contain small amounts of this metal since it is a naturally occurring element.
-Other aluminum compounds may be added to more processed foods in the forms of baking powder, anti caking agents, and coloring agents.
-(2, 7)
+Whole foods like meat, vegetables, and fruits may naturally contain small amounts of this metal since it is a naturally occurring element in the soil.
+Processed foods may add other aluminum compounds in baking powder, anti-caking agents, and coloring agents.

-Humans can also be exposed via inhalation and dermal absorption.
-However, only very small amounts of what we ingest, inhale, or absorb through skin will enter the bloodstream.
-(2, 7)
+Regular inhalation and dermal absorption expose humans.
+However, only very small amounts of what we ingest, inhale, or absorb through the skin will enter the bloodstream.

-It’s estimated that 0.1% to 0.3% of aluminum is absorbed (bioavailable) from the diet, while 0.3% is absorbed via water.
-Bioavailability is increased when it is ingested with something acidic (like tomato products cooked in an aluminum pan).
-If not eliminated via the kidneys, it will store in the bones, lungs, muscle, liver and brain.
-(3)
+Studies estimate that the body absorbs (bioavailable) 0.1% to 0.3% of aluminum from the diet and 0.3% via water.
+Bioavailability increases when ingested with something acidic (like tomato products cooked in an aluminum pan).
+If not eliminated via the kidneys, it will store in the bones, lungs, muscle, liver, and brain.

-After contaminated workplaces, living environment, and medical treatments, the next most common source of over exposure is from chronic use of aluminum containing antacids, buffered aspirin, contaminated food, and drinking water.
-Many health experts counter that the true dangers are seen over a longer period of time and that many studies don’t follow up long enough to reveal long term effects.
-(3)
+After contaminated workplaces, living environments, and medical treatments, the next most common source of over-exposure is from chronic use of aluminum-containing antacids, buffered aspirin, contaminated food, and drinking water.
+Many health experts counter that the true dangers accumulate over a more extended time and that many studies don’t follow up long enough to reveal long-term effects.